-The Company has a sustainability-linked Revolving Credit Facility for which, on February 10, 2023, the maturity date was extended to February 10, 2028 from April 17, 2027, amongst other amendments.
-On August 1, 2023, in conjunction with the acquisition of South Texas Gateway Terminal LLC, Gibson amended the Revolving Credit Facility by upsizing the size of the facility from \$750 million to \$1.0 billion.
+The Company has a sustainability-linked Revolving Credit Facility for which, on April 22, 2024, the maturity date was extended to April 22, 2029 from February 10, 2028, amongst other amendments.

 The Revolving Credit Facility includes terms that increase or reduce the borrowing costs as Sustainability targets are met or missed.
 The performance determinants are comprised of: